Yatoo2/com.uc.heimdall/APPSTORE.md

 ## Changes for current version 1.0.1
 * No functional changes, previous beta promoted to stable (1.0.0)
-* Incremented version number to get a smoother upgrade (1.0.1)
+* Incremented version number to get a smoother upgrade experience (1.0.1)

 An extensive changelog and more detailed technical information available at the [Github app page](https://github.com/daneedk/com.uc.heimdall)